firebase/FirebaseUI-iOS/README.md

 `TwitterAuthDelegate` is included as a special case for dealing with zero or multiple Twitter accounts on the same device, as developers need to either prompt the user to create a Twitter account (or sign in on the phone), or select from multiple accounts.
 The `[TwitterAuthDelegate createTwitterAccount]` and `[TwitterAuthDelegate selectTwitterAccount:]` methods can be used for these purposes.

 ### Creating custom headful UI via FirebaseLoginViewController
 `FirebaseLoginViewController` is one implementation of a simple headful UI built on top of FirebaseUI's auth components.
-This class contains helper methods for the different providers, as well as state about the current provider (and therefore the user), which allows for synchronous calls to `currentUser` and `logout` from outside of the view controller while treating `FirebaseLoginViewController` as a single source of truth for auth state.
+This class contains Provider methods for the different providers, as well as state about the current provider (and therefore the user), which allows for synchronous calls to `currentUser` and `logout` from outside of the view controller while treating `FirebaseLoginViewController` as a single source of truth for auth state.

 All UI elements in FirebaseLoginViewController are reconfigurable (with the exception of the button colors), so theming the UI to your application shouldn't be difficult.
 If the theme doesn't fit, feel free to use the concepts of `FirebaseLoginViewController` to create your own authentication controller.